MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

 ms.technology: webview
 ms.date: 2/17/2022
 ---
-# Use host objects in JavaScript
+# Using Host Objects in WebView2

-WebView2 enables applications to bridge between web and native sides of an application using an object that can be passed between the two sides.
+WebView2 enables applications to bridge the gap between the web and native sides of an application by enabling an object to be passed to the web.
 Such objects are defined in the native code and often called host objects.
-They can be projected into JavaScript using a WebView2 API called `AddHostObjectToScript`, as described in this document.
+They can be projected into JavaScript using a WebView2 API named `AddHostObjectToScript`, as described in this document.

 Why use `AddHostObjectToScript`?

-  * Developers often encounter a native object whose methods or properties they want to call from JavaScript.
-They may want these native object methods to be triggered by web code or by user interaction on the web side.
+  * When developing a WebView2 app, you may encounter a native object whose methods or properties you find useful.
+You might want to trigger these native object methods from web-side code, or as a result of user interaction on the web side of your app.
+In addition, you might not want to re-implement your native objects' methods in your web-side code.
+The `AddHostObjectToScript` API enables re-use of native-side code by web-side code.

-  * In addition, developers may not want to re-implement native object functions, and this API enables re-use of code.
-For example, there might be a webcam native API, which would take a large amount of code to re-write on the web side.
-Having the ability to call the native object is quicker and more efficient than re-coding the function.
-In this case you can pass the object to the web side to reuse the native API function.
+  * For example, there might be a native webcam API, which would require re-writing a large amount of code on the web side.
+Having the ability to call the native object's methods is quicker and more efficient than re-coding the object's methods on the web side of your app.
+In this case, your native-side code can pass the object to your app's web-side, JavaScript code, so that your JavaScript code can reuse the native API's methods.

 Scenarios that may benefit from using host objects in script:

-  * If there is a keyboard API and the developer wants to call the `keyboardObject.showKeyboard` function from the web side.
+  * There exists a keyboard API and you want to call the `keyboardObject.showKeyboard` function from the web side.

   * JavaScript is sandboxed, limiting its ability on the native side.
 For example, if you need to access a file on the native side, you must use the native file system.
 If you have a native object exposed to JavaScript via `AddHostObjectToScript`, you can use it to manipulate files on the native file system.

-This article uses the WebView2 sample app to demonstrate some practical applications of `AddHostObjectToScript`.
-For more information about how to embed web content into native applications [Embed web content into native applications - Microsoft Edge Development | Microsoft Docs](/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md).
+This article uses the WebView2 Win32 sample app to demonstrate some practical applications of `AddHostObjectToScript`.
+For more information about how to embed web content into native applications, see [Embed web content into native applications](/microsoft-edge/webview2/how-to/communicate-btwn-web-native).

 <!-- ====================================================================== -->
-## Before you begin
+## Step 1: Install Visual Studio, install git, clone the WebView2Samples repo, and open the solution

-1. Download and install [Microsoft Visual Studio](https://visualstudio.microsoft.com/) 2019 (16.11.10) or later, and other prerequisites as described in [Get started with WebView2 in Win32 apps - Microsoft Edge Development | Microsoft Docs](/microsoft-edge/webview2/get-started/win32.md).
+1. Download and install [Microsoft Visual Studio](https://visualstudio.microsoft.com/) 2019 (version 16.11.10) or later, and other prerequisites as described in [Get started with WebView2 in Win32 apps](/microsoft-edge/webview2/get-started/win32).

-1. Clone the repo of the sample app from [MicrosoftEdge/WebView2Samples: Microsoft Edge WebView2 samples (github.com)](https://github.com/MicrosoftEdge/WebView2Samples).
+1. Clone the [WebView2Samples](https://github.com/MicrosoftEdge/WebView2Samples) repo, which includes the Win32-specific WebView2 sample app.
+For instructions, in a new window or tab, see [Clone the WebView2Samples repo](../get-started/win32#step-2---clone-the-webview2samples-repo) in _Get started with WebView2 in Win32 apps_.

+1. Open Microsoft Visual Studio.

-1. Run Microsoft Visual Studio and open `WebView2GettingStarted.sln`.
-Keep the sample app open to follow along with the rest of this article.
+1. In your local copy of the cloned `WebView2Samples` repo, open `GettingStartedGuides > Win32_GettingStarted > WebView2GettingStarted.sln`.
+Keep the sample app solution open, to follow along with the rest of this article.

-Preview of the major steps in this article:
+**Preview of the major steps in this article:**

-1. Define the host object and implement IDispatch so that WebView2 recognizes the object.
+1. Define the host object and implement `IDispatch` so that WebView2 recognizes the object.

 1. Use `AddHostObjectToScript` to pass a method to the web.

-1. Call the native object’s methods from web.
+1. Call the app's native object's methods from the app's web-side code.

 <!-- ====================================================================== -->
-## Step 1: Define the host object and implement IDispatch
+## Step 2: Define the host object and implement IDispatch

 To use this `AddHostObjectToScript` API, you first need to define a host object that implements `IDispatch`.
-If you already have a host object that implements `IDispatch`, skip to [Step 2: Call the AddHostObjectToScript API](#step-2-call-the-addhostobjecttoscript-api).
-Implementing `IDispatch` is essentially formatting the host object so that it can be passed to the web.
+If you already have a host object that implements `IDispatch`, skip to [Step 3: Call the AddHostObjectToScript API](#step-3-call-the-addhostobjecttoscript-api).
+Implementing `IDispatch` is essential for formatting the host object so that it can be passed to the web-side code.

 The following example creates a host object from scratch.